It’s cold and many of us are struggling to get back into good habits after the festive season.

 It’s perfectly understandable if you’re struggling to motivate yourself to exercise at the moment.
 If you’ve swapped workouts for wine, cardio for cookies and squats for the sofa, don’t worry, you can and you will get your mojo back.

-Below I share some great tips which will help to get you back on track or even inspire you to start exercise for the first time.
+Below I share some tips which will help to get you back on track or even inspire you to start exercise for the first time.

 Identify why you’re struggling with motivation